palvarez89/palvarez89.github.io/cv.md

   maintaining various pieces of infrastructure for the Baserock project, EtCaterva group and myself: Nginx, Apache, Django, Gerrit, Jenkins, OpenVPN, Docker...
 - Helped to organise PyCon Spain 2017.
-Co-organised PyLondinium 2018, 2019, and
+Co-organised PyLondinium 2018 and 2019.
-  co-chairing in 2020.
 - Taken part on SoW writing and review, requirements gathering on site, estimates, and pre-sales calls.